“The key to getting your employees to give high performance is to understand what motivates them.”

 - The more you tailor your words and actions to their needs and goals, the more influence you have.

-For tips and strategies to grow your communication impact so you can positively influence (and motivate!) your people, check out my ebook, Impact to Influence.
+For tips and strategies to grow your communication impact to influence (and motivate!) your people, pick up my ebook, Impact to Influence.